 I wasn’t intending on creating this recipe.
 But we were doing some yard work one weekend morning.
 As we started getting closer to noon, that daily thought came to mind – what should we do for lunch?
 Canned tuna is such a great staple to have for quick lunches, but we’ve been relying on that more than usual lately and I’m starting to get tired of tuna salad sandwiches.

 With some leftover rice in the fridge and some inspiration from trendy poke bowls I’ve been seeing everywhere online, I assembled this tasty meal for 2.
 A traditional poke bowl is made with raw marinated fish.
 I swapped this for canned tuna in this recipe for these Easy 10-Minute Canned Tuna Poke Bowls, which I always have on-hand.

-To make this Easy 10-Minute Canned Tuna Poke Bowls recipe, mix your drained canned tuna with sesame oil, soy sauce and lemon juice.
+To make this Easy 10-Minute Canned Tuna Poke Bowls recipe, mix your drained canned tuna with sesame oil, soy sauce, and lemon juice.
 If you don’t have canned tuna on-hand, I imagine canned salmon would work well too!
 The sesame oil and soy sauce are very strong flavours, so you don’t need a lot.
-Mixing these ingredients into the tuna, along with lemon juice, help to mask any fish or tuna flavour that I know many people don’t love, without being overpowering.
+Mixing these ingredients into the tuna, along with lemon juice, helps to mask any fish or tuna flavour that I know many people don’t love, without being overpowering.

 Next, prep the vegetables.
 Using a peeler, peel the carrot into thin ribbons.
-Dice the celery, pepper, and cut cucumber into slightly larger cubes.
+Dice the celery, pepper, and cut the cucumber into slightly larger cubes.
 You can cut these veggies any way you want, but I love the variety of textures that these veggies add when prepped this way.

 To assemble the bowls, divide the ingredients between two bowls, then top with sliced green onion and drizzle olive oil and red wine vinegar.